admadorsky/cen3031_project/config-management.md

   3. Have another team member perform an audit of your changes.
   4. Push code to the pre-production environment (dev branch).
   5. Perform product testing and a secondary audit.
-  6. Push code to the production environment (master branch).
+  6. Create a pull request to add code to the production environment (master branch).
+  7. Get push approval from 1 team member.